"graze on" or "graze in"?

 If supplementary feeds sourced from selenium-deficient areas are fed to animals grazing on land with marginal selenium levels, a deficiency in the horse is likely to occur.

-In 24% of cases "graze in" is used
+In 24% of cases graze in is used

 In that day your cattle will graze in broad meadows.